 A state average of 99.5 is, by definition, essentially at the national mean β meaning Indiana's population distribution of cognitive scores closely mirrors what you would find nationally.
 This tells you something useful about the state's educational and economic systems but nothing whatsoever about any individual Indianan.
 West Lafayette's Purdue community, Indianapolis's pharmaceutical researchers at Eli Lilly, and Bloomington's Indiana University faculty all sit at the far right of the distribution; rural southern Indiana communities facing economic decline and under-resourced schools sit toward the left.
 The 99.5 average is a midpoint between these realities, not a ceiling or a floor for anyone living in the state.

 Individual cognitive assessment provides the only reliable way to understand where you actually sit in Indiana's distribution β or the national one.
-If you want to move beyond state-level estimates and measure your own reasoning performance across both verbal and non-verbal domains, the Free IQ Test at DesperateMinds provides a solid baseline measure in under 20 minutes at no cost.
-It gives you a real, standardised data point rather than a borrowed population statistic, and lets you compare your results directly against national norms rather than your state's average.
+Beyond a single score, modern assessments can profile performance across distinct cognitive domains including verbal reasoning, working memory, processing speed, and spatial ability β domains that the overview of different types of intelligence explains in full.
+If you want to move beyond state-level estimates and measure your own reasoning performance, the Free IQ Test at DesperateMinds provides a solid baseline measure in under 20 minutes at no cost.

 Where Do You Sit in Indiana's Distribution?